The Simple Guide to Creatine

 Side Effects

-• Odema (water retention), especially in women
+• Oedema (water retention), especially in women

 • Undesirable weight gain (through water retention)

-• Muscle cramps and spasms Gastrointestinal (abdominal) discomfort
+• Muscle cramps and spasms; gastrointestinal (abdominal) discomfort

 • Muscle tears